IraSoro/peri/info/CALCULATION.md

 # Description of calculations

-Let us introduce two basic concepts that are necessary for calculations: cycle length and period length.
+Let's introduce two basic concepts that are necessary for calculations: cycle length and period length.

 __Period length__ - days of release of blood from the uterus in a woman.
 __Cycle length__ - count of days from the first day of the current period to the first day of the next period.
 Period is part of the cycle.
 The cycle begins with it.